LaviSchlyter/Deep-learning-framework-from-scratch/Project_1/Readme.md

-This is our Project 1 source code.
+This is our Project 1 for testing different architectures

 * `core` contains the training loop and model evaluation
 * `run_experiments` contains infrastructure for easily running an experiment for multiple rounds with newly generated